Route 7 (Uruguay)

 Route 7 is a national route of Uruguay.
 In 1981, it was assigned the name General Aparicio Saravia, a national hero of Uruguay.
 It connects Montevideo with Melo in the northeast.
 The road is approximately 387 kilometres in length.

-The distance notation along Route 5 uses the same Kilometre Zero reference as Routes 1, 3, 5, 6, 8, 9 and IB, which is the Pillar of Peace of Plaza de Cagancha in the Centro of Montevideo.
+The distance notation along Route 5 uses the same Kilometre Zero reference as Routes 1, 3, 5, 6, 8, 9 and IB, which is the Pillar of Peace of Plaza de Cagancha in Central Montevideo.